Service and Restoration of the Otay Watch Co Pocket Watch 15 Jewel Model

 A proper introduction would be appropriate for this rare watch.
 The Otay Watch Co (located in Otay California) produced watches for all of one year (1890).
 There target market was Mexico, but for various reasons the company failed after the production of around 1000 watches.
 Although some sources cited poor quality as one of the reasons the company failed, my observations during a service/preservation of the 15 jewel model indicated otherwise.
-This is a solid medium quality watch on par with any of the midrange full plate watches produced by the other American Watch companies of the period (Elgin, Waltham).
+This is a solid good quality watch on par with any of the midrange full plate watches produced by the other American Watch companies of the period (Elgin, Waltham).
 I have not found any detailed documentation online of the movement, so here you go.
 Enjoy the pictures below documenting all parts as the watch is reassembled after cleaning.

 The images above show steel parts with a decent finish, and jewels set in removable brass settings.
 Notice the unique “swallow tail” pallet fork.